eclipse-dataspace-protocol-base/DataspaceProtocol/README.md

 Since [Version 0.8](https://github.com/eclipse-dataspace-protocol-base/DataspaceProtocol/tree/main/releases/v0.8), the specification has been stable with changes in details.
 The latest release candidate ([2024-1](https://docs.internationaldataspaces.org/ids-knowledgebase/dataspace-protocol)) of the Dataspace Protocol specification is considered stable.
 It has been developed under the governance of the [International Data Spaces Association](https://internationaldataspaces.org/).
 Further changes shall not affect conformity.

-Now, the spec is maintained and developed by the [Eclipse Dataspace Protocol](https://projects.eclipse.org/projects/technology.dataspace-protocol-base) project under the purview of the [Eclipse Dataspace Working Group](https://dataspace.eclipse.org/) (EDWG).
-The source of truth is this repository.
+The spec is maintained and developed by the [Eclipse Dataspace Protocol](https://projects.eclipse.org/projects/technology.dataspace-protocol-base) project under the purview of the [Eclipse Dataspace Working Group](https://dataspace.eclipse.org/) (EDWG).

 > __NOTE:__
-> A versioning scheme beside the commits to the repository is not available but will be provided in the future.

 ## Best practices

-The Dataspace Protocol is under development and the working group is active on this draft, reviewed and improved the content multiple times.
-During the process, several aspects were discussed, which are not considered part of the _normative_ specification, but important to be documented as support for the users of this specification as **best practices**.
-The [DSP Best Practices](https://github.com/eclipse-dataspace-protocol-base/dsp_best_practices) are _non-normative_.
+Additional, non-normative information related to this specification can be found in the [DSP Best Practices Guide](https://github.com/eclipse-dataspace-protocol-base/dsp_best_practices).

 ## How to contribute